CacheControl/CacheControl.github.io/_posts/2019-06-16-you-might-not-need-debug.markdown

 ## What it does

-`debug` enables debug message to be turned on and written to standard out by setting an environmental variable.
+`debug` enables debug message to be turned on and written to stdout by setting an environmental variable.
 If a package isn't performing like you'd expect, debug may lend clues as to what's going on under the hood.

 Consider the following snippet: